-Sanjoy Chakravorty is Professor of Geography and Urban Studies and Global Studies at Temple University and Visiting Fellow at the Center for the Advanced Study of India at the University of Pennsylvania.
+Sanjoy Chakravorty is Professor of Geography and Urban Studies and Director of Global Studies at Temple University.
 He writes on India, inequality, cities, and theory.
 Some information on his recent books is in the thumbnails below, and here.
 He also writes fiction.

 His new book is The Truth About Us: The Politics of Information from Manu to Modi (Hachette, 2019).
 It shows how India’s “truths” have been made up through the control and manipulation of information–simplifications, inventions, denials, and lies–from colonization to the present moment.
 Another recent book is: Seeking Middle Ground: Land, Markets, and Public Policy (Oxford University Press, 2019).
-He is working on a co-edited collection called Colossus: The Anatomy of Delhi.
+A new co-edited collection called Colossus: The Anatomy of Delhi is forthcoming from Cambridge University Press in 2020.

 He chaired his department in 2005-10 and during that time was instrumental in creating its doctoral program and undergraduate major in Environmental Studies.
 A list of his publications is here.